owlbarn/tutorial/book/algodiff/README.md

 If the computation graph above hasn't scared you yet, here is another one generated from Google's Inception network for image classification.
 I will not paste the code here since the definition of the network per se is already quite complicated.
 You can use Owl's zoo system `#zoo "6dfed11c521fb2cd286f2519fb88d3bf"`.

-The image below is too small to check details, please download the `[PDF file 2] <https://raw.githubusercontent.com/wiki/ryanrhymes/owl/image/plot_031.pdf>`_.
+The image below is too small to check details, please download the [PDF file 2](https://raw.githubusercontent.com/wiki/ryanrhymes/owl/image/plot_031.pdf).

 .. figure:: ../figure/plot_031.png
    :width: 100%